dlubawy/resume/README.md

   nix-darwin, and home-manager.
 - Built a Wi-Fi router with NixOS and a custom Linux kernel configuration using a Banana Pi BPI-R3 board.
-  - Implemented segmented VLANs to create network separation.
   - Discovered and patched a bug with PMKSA caching in hostapd which prevented dynamic VLAN assignment when using WPA3 authentication.
   - Patched the Linux kernel drivers to add support for a 2.5GBase-T SFP to RJ45 module.
-  - Created many Grafana dashboards to provide observability over the network.
-- Provided code to the nix-darwin project which allowed moving PAM configurations to a sudo_local file to ensure configuration persistence between macOS updates.
 - Implemented a GitHub Actions workflow which provides CI/CD coverage that allows for weekly automated updates of packages.

-Jul 2024–Aug 2025
-agenix
-Nix

-- Added armored PEM encryption output.

 Aug 2024–Present
 age-plugin-yubikey Rust

 - Added x25519 encryption support to enable native age encryption when using a YubiKey.
-- Created a Python script to convert native age identities to a PEM with a self-signed X.509 certificate to be uploaded to a YubiKey.

 Jul 2024–Present
 yubikey.rs